OpenHearing/TabSINT/Specifications/middle-ear-muscle-reflex/memr.rst

 GUI
 ^^^^

-The GUI should look like the image below with the following features.

-* The following parameters should be configurable in the protocol: level change, folder name where the sound files are stored, probe stimulus level, elicitor level array, number of trials in a block, submission interval, probe output channel, elicitor output channel, a boolean for using the gain metascalar, the name of the folder where the results are stored, and the results file name.
+- The following parameters should be configurable in the protocol

+   - Elicitor level change

+      - Enum: "Within Block" or "Between Blocks"
+      - Within Block: for a chinchilla exam -- the elicitor level changes within a block, but each block presents the same level progression.
+      - Between Blocks: for a human exam -- the elicitor level remains the same within a block, but changes for different blocks.
+   - Elicitor level array

+      - Changes each trial or block and determines # of trials or blocks, depending on the level change parameter
+      - If Level Change is “Between Blocks”, then elicitor levels change accross blocks, length of elicitor level array is the # of blocks in the exam.
+      - If Level Change is “Within Block”, then elicitor levels change within blocks, length of elicitor level array is the # of trials within the block.
+   - Number of repeats at the trial or block level

+      - If Level Change is “Between Blocks”, then repeats are the # of trials within the block.
+      - If Level Change is “Within Block”, then repeats are the # of blocks.
+   - Probe stimulus level, remains the same accross all blocks and trials
+   - Submission interval: wait period after completing all trials, in msec
+   - Probe output channel

+      - Sets the output channels ( e.g."HPL0" or ["HPL0","HPR0"])
+   - Elicitor output channel

+      - Sets the input channels (e.g."LEFT:BOARD_MIC" or ["LEFT:BOARD_MIC", "RIGHT:BOARD_MIC"])
+   - Boolean for using the gain metascalar.
+If true, read the metadata scalar from the wavefile and record
+   - Sound file name.
+Path of the wavefile to play on the Tympan.
+This can include a directory such as /MEMR/play.wav.
+   - Folder name on the Tympan where the recorded sound files are stored.
+   - Record file name.
+Path of the WAV file to to record.
+Files are appended with _NNN, e.g., a specification of /MEMR/blk001/rec.wav results in /MEMR/blk001/rec_001.wav,
-* The GUI should display parameters from the protocol in a table similar to the one shown below
+- The GUI should display the following information in a table like the one below prior to starting the exam (Figure 1):
-* There should be a `Submit` button to initiate the exam.
-The `Submit` button becomes inactive after initating the exam.
-* After initiating the exam, a progress bar appears along with a reported numerical value for the number of blocks completed and a progress bar displaying the total (accumulated) number of trials played.
-The `Submit` button is replaced with an `Abort` button (See screen 2 image below) should early termination of the exam be required.
-* After the MEMR exam concludes, a Results page is displayed with a message indicating the exam is complete.
-The displayed `Finish` button saves the results and proceeds to the next page specified in the protocol (or to the main menu if no subsequent page is defined).

 .. list-table::
    :widths: 50, 50